wirecardBrasil/moip-sdk-node/README.md

 #### Create a payment with pre-authorization

-To create a payment with pre-authorization you only have to add a `delayCapture` atribute to any payment method (credit card, boleto or online bank debit).
+To create a payment with pre-authorization you only have to add a `delayCapture` attribute to any payment method (credit card, boleto or online bank debit).
 See the example below with a credit card payment:
 ```javascript
 moip.payment.create('ORD-SFGB23X8WAVQ', {
     installmentCount: 1,